-\subsection{The Universal $\sigma$-algebra, Measurability, and Fundamental Regularity Results}
+\subsection{The universal $\sigma$-algebra, measurability, and fundamental regularity results}

-We introduce another piece of notation to state our regularity results.
-Define $A^{-\e}=((A^C)^\e)^C$.
-The set $A^\e$ represents all points in $\Rset^d$ that can be moved into $A$ by a perturbation of size at most $\e$ and $A^{-\e}$ is the set of of points inside $A$ that cannot be perturbed outside of $A$:
+We introduce another piece of notation to state our regularity results: define $A^{-\e}=((A^C)^\e)^C$.
+The set $A^\e$ consists of all points in $\Rset^d$ that can be moved into $A$ by a perturbation of size at most $\e$, while $A^{-\e}$ consists of points in $A$ that cannot be perturbed outside of $A$:

 See \cref{app:e_-e} for a proof.
-Prior works \cite{AwasthiFrankMohri2021, BungertGarciaMurray2021} note that applying the $\e$, $-\e$ operations in succession can improve the regularity of an adversarial Bayes classifier.
-Additionally, \begin{lemma} For any set $A$, $R^\e((A^{-\e})^\e)\leq R^\e(A)$ and $R^\e((A^\e)^{-\e})\leq R^\e(A)$. \end{lemma} See \cref{app:e_-e} for a proof.
+Prior works \cite{AwasthiFrankMohri2021, BungertGarciaMurray2021} note that applying the $\e$, $-\e$ operations in succession can improve the regularity of an adversarial Bayes classifier and reduce the adversarial Bayes risk.
+Specifically: \begin{lemma} For any set $A$, $R^\e((A^{-\e})^\e)\leq R^\e(A)$ and $R^\e((A^\e)^{-\e})\leq R^\e(A)$. \end{lemma} See \cref{app:e_-e} for a proof.
 Thus applying the $\empty^\e$ and $\empty^{-\e}$ operations in succession can only reduce the adversarial risk of a set.
 In order to perform these regularizing operations, one must minimize $R^\e$ over a $\sigma$-algebra $\Sigma$ that is preserved by the $\empty^\e$ operation: in other words, one would wish that $A\in \Sigma$ implies $A^\e\in \Sigma$.

 To illustrate this concern, \cite{PydiJog2021} demonstrate a Borel set $C$ for which $C^\e$ is not Borel measurable.
 However, prior work shows that if $A$ is Borel, then $A^\e$ is measurable with respect to a larger $\sigma$-algebra called the \emph{universal $\sigma$-algebra} $\sU(\Rset^d)$.
 A set in the universal $\sigma$-algebra is referred to as \emph{universally measurable}.
 Theorem~29 of \cite{FrankNilesWeed23minimax} states that \begin{theorem} If $A$ is universally measurable, then $A^\e$ is as well. \end{theorem}